Welcome to the Africa Centre for HIV/AIDS Management

 The Centre's diploma and degree programmes are endorsed by many international agencies.
 The Postgraduate Diploma in the Management of HIV and AIDS (PgDip) is designed for people who need the skills to develop and manage programmes related to HIV and AIDS.
 On successful completion of the PgDip, this qualification can lead to a Mphil degree and then a PhD.

-The Africa Centre wishes this dynamic duo all the best for their Mphil studies!
+The Africa Centre wishes these two excellent scholars all the best for their current and future academic endeavours!